lipracer/cuda-rt-hook/README.md

 - build and install cuda_mock
 - import cuda_mock after import torch
 - run your torch train script
-- we will dump the stack into backtrace.log and save to current path
+- we will dump the stack into backtrace.log and save it to current path
 - use parser script in content of tools parse backtrace.log

 ### debug